 Admittance to any graduate program is valid for three semesters from the time of admission acceptance.* A student who wishes to matriculate after the three semester time limit has passed must reapply to the program or provide updated documentation as specified by the graduate program director.

-Due to the "lock-step" nature of the Doctor of Physical Therapy program, this policy does not apply.
+*Due to the "lock-step" nature of the Doctor of Physical Therapy and Master of Occupational Therapy programs, this policy does not apply.
 A request to defer admission for one year may be granted upon written request and approval of division chair.

 All requirements for a graduate degree, including any course accepted by transfer, must be completed within six (6) calendar years.
 The six-year time limit begins with enrollment in the graduate program.
-Written application for extension must be made to the program director and the Dean of Graduate Affairs before the start of the last semester of the sixth year.
+Written application for extension must be made to the Program Director and the Office of Graduate Affairs before the start of the last semester of the sixth year.